 Reading and Phonics

 Through reading, children have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
 Reading also enables children both to acquire knowledge and to build on what they already know.
 At Rushton Primary School, we highly value reading as a key life skill, and are dedicated to enabling our children to become lifelong readers.
 We believe reading is the bedrock of success in education.
 We use a synthetic phonics programme called Read, Write Inc. Read, Write, Inc. phonics is an inclusive literacy programme for all children learning to read.
 Children learn the 44 common sounds in the English language and how to blend them to read and spell.
 Once pupils can read fluently, we use the Oxford Owl Reading Scheme for children’s reading books, which follows on from Read, Write Inc. Oxford Owl is a cohesive and progressive scheme, which allows the children to take the appropriate steps in becoming a confident and successful reader.
 Alongside the reading levels, the children have an age/level appropriate reading spine to choose from their class libraries.
 These books have been carefully chosen to expose children to diverse situations they could come across in society.
-At Rushton, we use The Literacy Tree scheme of work from Year 2 to Year 6.
-This scheme ensures children have practiced all reading skills: retrieval, inference, vocabulary, summarise, predict, authors choice and compare, contrast and comment.
-The Literacy Tree has an over-arching theme for each term, which supports our pupils’ development culturally, emotionally, intellectually, socially and spiritually.
+At Rushton, we use Talk 4 writing to teach reading comprehension in KS2.
+This ensures children have practiced all reading skills: retrieval, inference, vocabulary, summarise, predict, authors choice and compare, contrast and comment.

 At the end of EYFS